A Guide to Basic Competitive Analysis

 The first thing you’ll want to look at are what areas your competitors are putting their money into.
 I suggest getting a Google sheet ready so that you can keep track of all information and easily look back at observations.

 Bring up your competitor’s website and take a brief look at where they put their money.
 Do they have a blog that they are constantly updating?
 Do they share their new pieces on social media?
 Does it look like they’re paying for more ads on social media?
-Make note of where they seem to be focusing, almost every industry will be different.
-This is important since it will allow you to decide where you want to focus your audit.
+Make note of where your competitors seem to be focusing, almost every industry will be different.
+This is important since it will allow you to decide where you want to focus your competitive analysis.
 If you are trying to look at content marketing in your industry, focusing on a competitor who has not updated their blog in two years will be worthless.
-Likewise, if you’re researching SEO yet your competitor has done nothing to optimize their site will yield very little valuable information.
+Likewise, if you’re analyzing SEO yet your competitor has done nothing to optimize their site will yield very little valuable information.
 This first step can save you many hours of future work.

 Social Shares